Economizer

-Economizers (US and Oxford spelling), or economisers (UK), are mechanical devices intended to reduce energy consumption, or to perform useful function such as preheating a fluid.
+Economizers (US and Oxford spelling), or economisers (UK), are mechanical devices intended to reduce energy consumption, or to perform a useful function such as preheating a fluid.
 The term economizer is used for other purposes as well.
 Boiler, power plant, heating, refrigeration, ventilating, and air conditioning (HVAC) may all use economizers.
 In simple terms, an economizer is a heat exchanger.

 Stirling engine

-Robert Stirling's innovative contribution to the design of hot air engines of 1816 was what he called the 'Economiser'.
+Robert Stirling's innovative contribution to the design of hot air engines in 1816 was the 'Economiser'.
 Later known as the regenerator, it stored heat from the hot portion of the engine as the air passed to the cold side, and released heat to the cooled air as it returned to the hot side.
-This innovation improved the efficiency of the Stirling engine enough to make it commercially successful in particular applications, and has since been a component of every air engine that is called a Stirling engine.
+This innovation improved the efficiency of the Stirling engine enough to make it commercially successful in specific applications, and has since been a component of every air engine called a Stirling engine.